 Glucose

-Glucose comes from the Greek word for "sweet" (Watson, S., & DerSarkissian, C. 2020, June).
-As discussed, glucose is a type of sugar you get from the foods you eat, and is what your body uses for energy.
+Glucose comes from the Greek word for “sweet” (Watson, S., & DerSarkissian, C. 2020, June).
+As discussed, glucose is a type of sugar you get from the foods you eat and is what your body uses for energy.
 You may have heard the terms blood glucose or blood sugar, which are often used to describe the amount of glucose measured in your blood as it travels through your bloodstream to your cells.
-This can be quantified in a lab blood test, and results can be measured in that moment in time as a blood sugar, as a “fasted” blood sugar (taking your blood sugar after not eating or drinking for 8-12 hours), and as an A1C [which measures the percentage of hemoglobin (a protein in your red blood cells) that are coated in sugar, and can analyze your average blood sugar for the last 3 months].
+This can be quantified in a lab blood test, and results can be measured at that moment in time as blood sugar, as a “fasted” blood sugar (taking your blood sugar after not eating or drinking for 8-12 hours) and as an A1C (which measures the percentage of hemoglobin (a protein in your red blood cells) that are coated in sugar and can analyze your average blood sugar for the last 3 months).

 One very important consideration is that skeletal muscle (composed of amino acids) can be used as a source when generating glucose through this pathway.
 This can lead to muscle wasting and loss over time, which can have a major impact on the body!

-This brings us to the conversation about the famous Keto diet that has been popularized in recent years.
-There seems to be a lot of compelling research arguing the benefits of using Keto as a means for weight loss.
-However, a recent study out of George Washington University School of Medicine examined available literature looking at the Keto diet (Crosby, L., Davis, B., Joshi, S., Jardine, M., Paul, J., Neola, M., & Barnard, N.D., 2021).
-They found that the diet was especially unsafe for pregnant women, women who may become pregnant, and those with kidney disease.
-They concluded that keto could also lead to long-term health complications, such as cancer, heart disease, and Alzheimer’s Disease for most people.
-The rationale behind this was that this diet includes foods like meats, fish, nuts, and fibrous vegetables while eliminating most fruits, grains, beans, and starchy vegetables resulting in low vitamins, minerals, micronutrients and fiber intake.
-As we know from our last few science posts, these are all very important components of improving our overall digestion, microbiome and health!
-This study further corroborates the evidence that the Livy Method, which includes the food listed above, while minimizing added sugar, sets up our bodies for the best success!
+This brings us to the conversation about the famous keto diet that has been popularized in recent years.
+There seems to be a lot of compelling research arguing the benefits of using keto as a means of weight loss.
+However, a recent study out of George Washington University School of Medicine examined available literature looking at the keto diet (Crosby, L., Davis, B., Joshi, S., Jardine, M., Paul, J., Neola, M., & Barnard, N.D., 2021).
+They found that the diet was especially unsafe for pregnant women, women who may become pregnant and those with kidney disease.
+They concluded that keto could also lead to long-term health complications, such as cancer, heart disease and Alzheimer’s Disease for most people.
+The rationale behind this was that this diet includes foods like meats, fish, nuts and fibrous vegetables, while eliminating most fruits, grains, beans and starchy vegetables resulting in low vitamins, minerals, micronutrients and fibre intake.
+These are all very important components of improving our overall digestion, microbiome and health.
+This study further corroborates the evidence that following The Livy Method, which includes the food listed above, while minimizing added sugar, sets up our bodies for the best success.

 Galactose

 The main dietary source of galactose comes in the form of lactose.
-Lactose is derived from milk and yogurt, and then digested and processed by the body, and broken down into the simpler forms of galactose and glucose.
-Interestingly, foods containing small amounts of free galactose include low-lactose or lactose-free milk, certain yogurts, cheeses, creams, ice cream, and other foods artificially sweetened with galactose.
-Plain natural foods like fruits, vegetables, nuts, grains, fresh meats, eggs, and milk, usually contain less than 0.3 g galactose per serving.
+Lactose is derived from milk and yogurt, digested and processed by the body and broken down into the simpler forms of galactose and glucose.
+Interestingly, foods containing small amounts of free galactose include low-lactose or lactose-free milk, certain yogurts, cheeses, creams, ice cream and other foods artificially sweetened with galactose.
+Plain natural foods, like fruits, vegetables, nuts, grains, fresh meats, eggs and milk usually contain less than 0.3 g galactose per serving.

-Galactose is not an essential nutrient!
+Galactose is not an essential nutrient.
 This means that you do not need to get it from food to be healthy, as galactose can be synthesized from glucose in our bodies if we need it.
-This is why we are able function just fine if we need to limit dairy, such as with those that live a vegan lifestyle, those with lactose intolerance or issues processing galactose like the genetic issue galactosemia.
+This is why we are able to function just fine if we need to limit dairy, such as with those who live a vegan lifestyle, those with lactose intolerance or issues processing galactose like the genetic issue galactosemia.

-A common question that many members have when learning about the food plan, is how come they can have something like milk as part of their fluid intake?
-The thought being, will it increase our blood sugars like juice?
-It is a liquid, do our bodies not have to work as hard to break it down like food?
-This is a great question, and one that can be answered in 2 ways!
+A common question that members have when learning about The Food Plan is why they can have milk as part of their fluid intake; wondering if it will increase their blood sugars like juice?
+Do our bodies have to work as hard to break down liquid as they do food?
+These are great questions and can be answered in two ways.

 Milk, although easier to digest, does not raise our insulin levels the way a sugary drink would because of its absorption pathway in the liver (as it contains lactose which is broken down into galactose and glucose).
 Glucose (which is found in that sugary drink) would more likely be transported directly from the small intestine to the bloodstream increasing blood sugar.
-Insulin would be released in order to process and store that sugar (do not worry, we are getting to the discussion of insulin in due time, but all this is vital to understanding the role of insulin)!
-Interestingly, glucose can be absorbed at the wall of the small intestine as well as the liver.
-The second reason that drinking milk may not increase blood sugar levels, is that it contains protein and fat, that helps slow down our gastric emptying time, which also slows the processing of the blood sugar by the body.
-However, all this being said, it is still important to remember that most of our fluid intake should still come in the form of water!!
+Insulin would be released to process and store that sugar.
+Glucose can be absorbed at the wall of the small intestine as well as the liver.
+The second reason is that milk contains protein and fat, which helps slow down our gastric emptying time and also slows the processing of blood sugar by the body.
+However, it is still important to remember that most of our fluid intake should still come in the form of water.

 Ribose